jeaye/nixos-in-place/README.md

 `/old-root/nixos` and `/` is rebound before spinning up the system; everything else in `/old-root` is fair game to delete.

-NixOS installs Grub2 on top of your existing boot loader.
-If you'd like to boot into `/old-root`, you can; you just need to add the Grub entry manually.
+NixOS installs GRUB2 on top of your existing boot loader.
+If you'd like to boot into `/old-root`, you can; you just need to add the GRUB entry manually.

 ## Platform-specifics
 ### Ubuntu